whydumb/AI_TEST_2/README.md

 To convert, run `python convert.py`, if you get a dependency error, ensure you are in a virtual python environment rather than a global one.

 For setting up vision datasets, run `convert.py` with the flag of `--vision`, this will do the same thing as the rest of the conversions, but change the format to an image-friendly way.
 But it should be known that the formatted image data is **not yet prepared** for training, we are still working out how to have the data effectively be used by Unsloth.

+## Tasks

+Bot performance can be roughly evaluated with Tasks.
+Tasks automatically intialize bots with a goal to aquire specific items or construct predefined buildings, and remove the bot once the goal is achieved.

+To run tasks, you need python, pip, and optionally conda.
+You can then install dependencies with `pip install -r requirements.txt`.

+Tasks are defined in json files in the `tasks` folder, and can be run with: `python tasks/run_task_file.py --task_path=tasks/example_tasks.json`

+For full evaluations, you will need to [download and install the task suite.
+Full instructions.](minecollab.md#installation)

 ## Specifying Profiles via Command Line